Menu

 How accurate are DIY energy audits compared to professional assessments?

-DIY audits identify 60-80% of efficiency opportunities.
+DIY audits spot 60-80% of efficiency opportunities.
 Professional audits with specialized equipment find additional problems worth $200-$500 in annual savings.

 What if my home is older - are efficiency improvements still worthwhile?